 • Brooks, K., Schiraldi, V., and Ziendenberg, J., (2000).
 School House Hype: Two Years Later.
 Justice Policy Institute and the Children’s Law Center, Washington, DC.

 • Centers for Disease Control and Prevention (1994).
 Health risk behaviors among adolescents who do and do not attend school – United States.
 MMWR Morb Mortal Wkly Rep.

 • Civil Rights Project.
 (2000).
 Opportunities suspended – The devastating consequences of zero tolerance and school discipline policies.
 The Civil Rights Project, Harvard University.

 • DeRidder, L. M. (1991).
 How suspension and expulsion contribute to dropping out.
 Education Digest, 56(6), 44-50.

 • Raffaele-Mendez, L. M, (2003).
 Predictors of suspension and negative school outcomes: A longitudinal investigation.
 In J. Wald and D. J. Losen (Eds.), New directions for youth development: Vol 99.
 Deconstructing the school-to-prison pipeline (pp. 17-34).
 San Francisco: Jossey-Bass.

 • Skiba, R. J. (2002).
 Special education and school discipline: A precarious balance.
 Behavioral Disorders, 27(2), 81-97.

-• Skiba, R. J., & Knesting, K. (2001).
+• Skiba, R. J., and Knesting, K. (2001).
 Zero tolerance, zero evidence: An analysis of school disciplinary practice.
-In R. J. Skiba & G. G. Noam (Eds.)
+In R. J. Skiba and G. G. Noam (Eds.)
 New directions for youth development.
 San Francisco: Jossey-Bass.

 • Townsend, B. (2000).
 The disproportionate discipline of African American learners: Reducing school suspensions and expulsions.
 Exceptional Children, 66(3), 383-391.